marwahaha/csp-parisi/README.md

 num_pts = 500   # approximate Gaussian integral with 500 points
 >>> parisi_minimize(C_p_squared, r, max_z, num_pts) # outputs Parisi value
 ```

+The mixture function does not include $c_0$, so the 0th entry of C_p_squared is ignored.

 This code optimizes over piecewise constant functions with $r$ jumps.
 Be careful!
 The runtime is $ \Omega( num_pts^{r+1} ) $.